vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     Notice that the exception message is logged.

-1. To see how the function app principal is used to authenticate to Azure Digital Twins and create a client instance, locate the `// REVIEW authentication code below here` comment and review the following code:
+1. To see how the function app principal is used to authenticate to Azure Digital Twins and create a client instance, locate the `// INSERT authentication code below here` comment and review the following code:

     ```csharp
     ManagedIdentityCredential cred = new ManagedIdentityCredential("https://digitaltwins.azure.net");